lincolntracy/lincoln_mainroad_ver2/content/posts/moises-boundary.md

 ![Boundary table](/img/content/posts/moises-boundary/moises-boundary-table.png)

 ---

 *The timeframe of this stat is limited based on what data are freely/easily available and/or accessible.
 A complete list of potential missing BBL data can be found [here](https://cricsheet.org/missing/#:~:text=BIG%20BASH%20LEAGUE%20MATCHES).
-Please let don’t hesitate to contact me if you spot any errors in what I have presented.
+Please don’t hesitate to contact me if you spot any errors in what I have presented.
 As always, apologies to anyone who has already looked at this stat.*